Saturday, March 28, 2026

 I stopped by my local BEST BUY in DOWNTOWN VANCOUVER and bought this beauty right here:

-This is my current mouse I use with my MAVERICK FALCON 7900RT
+This is my current mouse that I use with my MAVERICK FALCON 7900RT

 Ryzen 9 9950X3D Custom build.

-One of the reasons I switched back to RAZER from my previous LOGITECH is not because I like RAZER's products more but rather I wanted to go back to using a Wireless Mouse as I've started to use my DELL RYZEN 7 Laptop connected to my HISENSE TV but the problem with using my other mice is due to their USB Cables and my Cat MISO has taken a liking to biting said cable.
+One of the reasons I switched back to RAZER from my previous LOGITECH is not because I like RAZER's products more but rather I wanted to go back to using a Wireless Mouse as I've started to use my DELL RYZEN 7 Laptop connected to my HISENSE TV as well as my ASUS ULTRAWIDE Monitor but the problem with using my other mice is due to their USB Cables and my Cat MISO has taken a liking to biting said cables.

 "IT WASN'T ME!!!
 I SWEAR!!"